While surfing the web or working on your WordPress site, one of the errors you may encounter is this: DNS_PROBE_FINISHED_NXDOMAIN.

 The DNS, or Domain Name System, is used to link the domain names with the real address of the servers, in practice it works like a sort of telephone directory that matches a number (understandable by the machine language) to a name (easier and more practical to remember).

 The error message DNS_PROBE_FINISHED_NXDOMAIN indicates, therefore, that the DNS is not able to reach the IP address connected to the domain you are trying to visit.
-This does not necessarily mean that the domain does not exist, but that there is a problem that prevents DNS from identifying it, e.g. the domain may not yet be visible.
+This does not necessarily mean that the domain does not exist, but that there is a problem that prevents DNS from identifying it, e.g. the domain may not yet be visible because it is necessary to wait for DNS propagation times.

 DNS_PROBE_FINISHED_NXDOMAIN how to solve the error